LLNL/pyorick/DESCRIPTION.rst

    pseudo-index -, which is np.newaxis in python.
 Unfortunately, np.newaxis is None in python, which is [] in yorick, and interpreted as : in the context of an index list.

+5. All pyorick generated errors use the ``PYorickError`` class.
+There is currently no way to catch yorick errors in python, although the yorick error message will be printed.
+In terminal emulator mode, pyorick catches all python errors, ignoring them in python, but returning error indications to yorick as appropriate.